 The cost of BR depends a lot on the project’s specific circumstances, but a good rule of thumb is about 1-5% of the total cost of the new build or renovation.

 Three main factors determine the bulk of the cost for BR:

 - The total insurable value (TIV) of the building

 - The specific exposures your client wants to be covered

 - Unique challenges and risks inherent with the project

 For instance, if your building is a coastal property, that location has inherent risks that a building elsewhere would not.
 It’s not just where the project is located either.
 The kinds of construction materials used will impact the policy’s price, with combustible building material like wood costing more than concrete.

 Further, zones prone to natural disasters, such as earthquakes or floods, may require additional policy extensions to qualify for BR coverage, which will add to the cost of the policy.

-All of this is to say the cost of Builder’s Risk insurance is hard to pin down without the specifics.
+All of this is to say the cost of a Builder’s Risk insurance policy is hard to pin down without the specifics.
 If you or your client has more questions, we created this in-depth guide to Builder’s risk costs to shed more light on what you can expect to pay.
 Otherwise, contact our team or start on an online application to get a quote today.

 Distinguished’s Builder’s Risk Insurance FAQs